Citizenship of the United States: Citizenship ceremonies

 The citizenship process has been described as a ritual that is meaningful for many immigrants.
 Many new citizens are sworn in during Independence Day ceremonies.
 Most citizenship ceremonies take place at offices of the United States Citizenship and Immigration Services.
 However, one swearing-in ceremony was held at Arlington National Cemetery in Virginia in 2008.
 The judge who chose this venue explained: "I did it to honor our country's warriors and to give the new citizens a sense for what makes this country great".
 According to federal law, citizenship applicants who are also changing their names must appear before a federal judge.
+The ceremony symbolizes an immigrant's formal transition to full membership in the civic and legal community of the United States.

 Honorary citizenship

 Polish Count Kazimierz Pulaski was awarded with the honorary distinction of citizen 230 years after he fought and died in the Revolutionary War.

 The title of "Honorary Citizen of the United States" has been granted eight times by an act of Congress or by a proclamation issued by the president pursuant to authorization granted by Congress.
 The eight individuals are Sir Winston Churchill, Raoul Wallenberg, William Penn, Hannah Callowhill Penn, Mother Teresa, the Marquis de Lafayette, Casimir Pulaski, and Bernardo de Gálvez y Madrid, Viscount of Galveston and Count of Gálvez.

 Sometimes, the government awarded non-citizen immigrants who died fighting for American forces with the posthumous title of United States citizen, but this is not considered honorary citizenship.
 In June 2003, Congress approved legislation to help families of fallen non-citizen soldiers.